Image above: Lithograph of Bath Road 1882 by Berry F Berry

 Both the Greeves were architects who appreciated the spacious houses, and when demolition threatened some of these Tom co-founded the Bedford Park Society in 1963 to protect the amenities of the suburb.

 This brief history of Bedford Park, edited by Kate Bowes, has been provided by the Bedford Park Society.

-Photograph below: Houses in Bedford Park by Ellen Rooney – Ellen Rooney Photography
+Photograph above: Houses in Bedford Park by Ellen Rooney – Ellen Rooney Photography

 A more detailed version of the history and its architects can be found here on the Bedford Park Society website.